Subscribe

 Sometimes never compete on price

-Low pricing is a race to the bottom for most companies.
-Yet it made Amazon, Costco, and Vanguard into giants.
+Low prices are typically a race to the bottom.
+Yet it made Amazon, Costco, IKEA, and Vanguard into giants.
 Here’s the difference.

 “Never compete on price.”

 So we are told.
-But customers like low prices, and it worked for Costco, Southwest Airlines, Vanguard, IKEA, Amazon, Walmart, McDonald’s,, H&M, Dollar General, TJ Maxx, and many others.
-So why are we told not to use a low-price strategy?
+But customers want low prices, and it worked for Costco, Southwest Airlines, Vanguard, IKEA, Amazon, Walmart, McDonald’s, H&M, Dollar General, TJ Maxx, and many others.
+So why are we told not to use a low-prices to win?

-When two products are fundamentally different—in features, integrations, and complexity—customers often have no real choice between them.
-An Enterprise must use software with single-sign-on, security controls, compliance features, and scaling to thousands of users with roles and permissions and integrations with corporate systems.
+When two products are fundamentally different—in features, integrations, complexity—customers often have no real choice between them.
+A large enterprise must use software with single-sign-on, security controls, compliance features, and the ability to scale to tens of thousands of users with roles and permissions and integrations with corporate systems.

 For a small business, those features make the software harder to use.
-And they don’t want to pay for things they don’t need.
-So Enterprise- and SMB-targeted products compete on capabilities and user-experience, not price.
-The Enterprise cannot use the cheaper SMB version.
+And no one wants to pay for things they don’t need.
+So, Enterprise- and SMB-targeted products differentiate on capabilities and user-experience, not on price.

-But consider two products that are functionally identical.
-They solve the same problem in the same way, with mostly the same features.
-The sales teams highlight minor differences that matter to maybe 10% of users.
-Because they’re essentially the same, price is only differentiator left.
-They are two gas stations across the street from one another; the main difference is the big sign with numbers on it.
+But consider two products that solve the same problem for the same customer segment in largely the same way, with largely the same features.
+The sales team highlights minor differences that matter to maybe 10% of users.
+Each founder is certain that theirs is the Only True Way, but everyone else has a hard time distinguishing them.
+Price, then, is the last remaining thing they can compete on.
+They are two gas stations across the street from one another; the main difference is the number on the big sign.

 bear with loss

-When one drops prices by 20%, they start winning market share.
+So, one company drops its price by 20%, and starts winning market share.
 The other, having no other way to compete, does the same.
-This continues through “special offers” and permanent cuts until there’s no profit left.
-Both companies end up poor, unable to invest in product development, marketing, or customer service.
-The products and companies deteriorate, which in turn degrades the customer experience.
-Low price come at a price after all.
+This continues through “special offers” and permanent cuts and “branding” and kick-backs to influencers until there’s no profit left.
+Both companies end up poor, and in case your response is “Good!
+Companies are evil and don’t deserve profits!”, remember this also means they’re unable to invest in product development or customer service; thus the products and companies stagnate and then deteriorate, which in turn ruins the customers’ experience.
+Low price comes at a price, to consumer and company alike.

-The math is worse than you think.
-A 20% price cut needs a 25% customer increase just to maintain revenue.1 It’s asymmetric and working against you.
-It’s worse again when you consider the effect on profit; even a seemingly-minor 10% price reduction could mean a 50% profit reduction2—terrible!
+The math is even worse.
+A 20% price cut needs a 25% increase in number-of-customers to maintain the same amount revenue.1 It’s worse again with profit; even a seemingly-minor 10% price reduction can easily mean a 50% profit reduction2—terrible!

-1 Making 80% of the money off 120% of the customers multiplies to 96% of the revenue you had.
+1 Charging 80% of the price at 120% purchase volume multiplies to 96% of the revenue you had.
 Percentage losses always require even-larger-percentage gains just to get back to where you were.
-This effect applies everywhere, such as how to become more productive.
+This asymmetric effect also appears in the math of becoming more productive.

 2 Suppose the company charges $100 for a product and makes $20 profit after all costs.
-Reducing the price to $90 (i.e. a 10% price reduction) reduces profit to $10 (i.e. a 50% profit reduction).
-This is exactly why established companies cannot compete on price, and thus that is their Achilles’ heel.
+Reducing the price to $90 (a 10% price reduction) reduces profit to $10 (a 50% reduction from $20).
+This is exactly why established companies cannot compete on price on their main product, and thus is an Achilles’ heel for startups to exploit.

 So, is it true?
 “Never compete on price?”

 Jeff Bezos famously quipped: “Your margin is my opportunity.”
-Meaning, while a competitor is taking profit from a product, Amazon will sell it cheaper, which either means stealing market share (if that competitor stubbornly maintains its price) or destroying the competitor’s profit (if that competitor matches Amazon’s price).
+Meaning: While a competitor is extracting profit from some product, Amazon will sell the product cheaper, which either means stealing market share (if that competitor stubbornly maintains its price) or destroying the competitor’s profit (if that competitor matches Amazon’s price).

-But isn’t this just restating the problem we just outlined?
-Why is this smart for Amazon, but dumb for that other competitor?
+But why doesn’t this run into the problems we just outlined?
+Why is this smart for Amazon, but dumb in our hypothetical commoditized-market example?

-The difference with each of those companies who successful competed using low prices, is that the price was part of a comprehensive strategy to win, with unique, interlocking, self-reinforcing decisions, where “lowest price” was an outcome of the decisions, not a tactic thrust upon them by the competition, not the last tool they had remaining to win a sale.
+The difference is that successful low-price strategies treat price as just one component of a comprehensive strategy to win.
+A strategy with unique, interlocking, self-reinforcing decisions, where “lowest price” was an outcome of the decisions, not a tactic thrust upon them by the competition, not their last-ditch effort to win a sale.

 Costco

-Furthermore, the store has a strict 14% margin cap on all products.
-Other retailers might aim for 25% or even 50%.
-This limits profit-per-item—clearly a financial penalty, especially when customers would be willing to pay more—but again this interlocks with their brand promise of always being inexpensive.
+Furthermore, to maintain their brand as the low-cost leader, the store has a strict 14% margin cap on all products.
+This is a clear financial penalty, especially when customers would be willing to pay more—but again this interlocks with their brand promise.

-Defying more industry “wisdom,” Costco is always well-known for treating employees particularly well, including an average $24/hr wage for roles that are paid half that at other grocery and retail stores.
-This decreases turnover and increases productivity, which again contributes to profits and a great customers experience.
+Defying more industry “wisdom,” Costco is well-known for treating employees particularly well, including an average $24/hr wage that is typically double what grocery and retail pay in the same cities.
+This decreases turnover and increases productivity, which again contributes to profits and a great customer experience.
 If only all grocery stores would realize the wisdom of this strategy.

-Thus, interlocking decisions about quality, package-sizes, inventory, store-constructions, and membership, yields “low prices” as a result.
+Thus, interlocking decisions about employment, quality, package-sizes, inventory, store-constructions, and membership, yields “low prices” as an outcome.

 Southwest Airlines

-Southwest Airlines has been a powerhouse for 50 years, remaining profitable even during the US terrorists attacks of September 2001 and throughout the Great Recession of 2008, surviving COVID, across a period where every other major US airline filed for bankruptcy at least once.
-Yet they have the cheapest tickets.
+Southwest Airlines has been a low-fare powerhouse for 50 years, yet remained profitable even during the US terrorists attacks of September 2001 and the recession of 2008.
+Every other major US airline filed for bankruptcy at least once, but not Southwest.
+Yet Southwest consistently has extremely cheap tickets.

-Like Costco, there are interlocking product and operational decisions that makes their offering unique.
-They run back and forth many times per day along the same few, short routes.
-Already there’s a negative trade-off—no long routes, not international—but also positive ones—frequent flights means consumers have better schedules and it’s easier to “catch the next flight” if you miss on.
-Other airlines have many kinds of airplanes for many kinds of routes, but Southwest uses only one type of airplane; this gives them pricing power over the supplier (due to large orders), and is cheaper to maintain (mechanics need only a single set of tools, trained on only one type of airplane), naturally reducing costs that can be passed on as lower prices.
-They have no amenities—no 1st-class seating, no meals, no baggage transfers, no connections to other airlines—which again is a negative trade-off for consumers, but lowers costs and therefore allows lower prices.
+Like Costco, they made interlocking product and operational decisions that generated this result.
+They shuttle back and forth many times per day along the same few, short routes.
+Already there’s a negative trade-off—no long hauls, no international—but also positive ones—frequent flights means consumers have better schedules and it’s easier to “catch the next flight” if needed.
+They don’t interconnect with other airlines, won’t transfer your bags, and they fly into secondary airports where major carriers don’t operate—more negative trade-offs, but secondary airports are cheaper, so fares can be lower.
+Other airlines have many kinds of airplanes to support many kinds of routes, but Southwest uses only one type of airplane; this gives them pricing power over the supplier (due to large orders), and is cheaper to maintain (mechanics need only a single set of tools, single set of spare parts, and single training program), reducing costs again.
+They have no amenities—no 1st-class seating, no meals, no support for travel agencies—which again is a negative trade-off for some consumers, but lowers costs and therefore supports lower prices.

 This strategy was so effective—and so well-studied—that it gave rise to a whole sub-category—the so-called “low-cost carriers” that includes JetBlue, Spirit, and Frontier.
-None were as successful, and none impinged on Southwest’s profits, demonstrating that great strategy works even in the face of competition that is expressly “copying you” to replicate your success.
+None were as successful, two of the three went bankrupt, and none impinged on Southwest’s profits, demonstrating that great strategy works even in the face of competition that is expressly “copying you” to replicate your success.

 Vanguard Funds

-Every large mutual fund conglomerate in the late 1970s had a business model with hefty operational fees that paid the salaries of fund managers and analysts, who actively researched stocks, picking when to buy and sell.
-Consumers were paying around 2% per year to have these managers vigilantly understanding and picking stocks on their behalf.
-So, if the fund increased in value by 5%, the consumer would receive only a 3% increase.
+Every large mutual fund conglomerate in the late 1970s included hefty operational fees that paid the salaries of fund managers and analysts who researched stocks and decided when to buy and sell.
+Consumers paid around 2% per year to have these managers vigilantly generating insights and taking actions on their behalf.
+If the fund increased in value by 5%, the consumer would receive only a 3% increase.
 It really hurts if the fund decreases in value.
+Most funds still operate this way today; even VC and PE funds typically have a 2% annual management fee.

 IKEA

 IKEA revolutionized furniture retail with a comprehensive strategy where every decision reinforces low prices.
-The foundation: having customers assemble their own furniture.
+The foundation: Forcing customers to assemble their own furniture.
+Often poorly, frustrated, and complaining.

 This seemingly simple decision created a cascade of advantages—flat-pack furniture dramatically reduces shipping and storage costs, allows for more efficient store layouts, and minimizes damage during transport.
 Their unique showroom-to-warehouse flow, where customers navigate a single path through inspirational room setups before collecting their own items, both enhances the shopping experience and reduces staffing costs.
-Their long-term supplier relationships and enormous production runs achieve economies of scale that competitors can’t match.
 The globally standardized product line means they’re not creating custom products for each market.
-These decisions come with clear trade-offs—furniture that isn’t heirloom quality, the notorious assembly experience, and limited selection within categories—but for price-conscious customers furnishing their first apartment or dorm room or looking for trendy temporary pieces, IKEA’s system delivers remarkable value.
-The low price isn’t a tactic; it’s the natural outcome of a thoroughly designed business system.
+These decisions come with clear trade-offs—furniture that isn’t heirloom quality, the notorious assembly experience, limited selection within categories—but for price-conscious consumers furnishing their first apartment or dorm room or spare bedroom, IKEA’s system delivers remarkable value.
+The low price isn’t a tactic; it’s the natural outcome of a thoroughly designed system.

-The modern SaaS playbook suggests that raising tens or hundreds of millions in venture capital is necessary for low-price strategies.
-The playbook is logical.
-The theory is that low-price business models are only profitable at scale—to outgrow the overhead of people, to develop bulk discounts from suppliers, to amortize sales and marketing costs over enough customers, and so on.
+The modern SaaS playbook dictates that “low price” strategies require raising tens or hundreds of millions in venture capital.
+The playbook is logical: Low-price business models are profitable only at scale—when revenue finally outgrows the overhead of people, suppliers start providing bulk discounts, sales and marketing costs amortize over enough customers, and so on.

-Logical though it may be, it is not correct.
-All four of these iconic low-price leaders thrived with remarkably modest initial financing.
+Logical though it may be, it is not the only playbook.
+All four of these iconic, multi-billion-dollar low-price leaders thrived with remarkably modest initial financing.

-Costco’s first warehouse opened in 1983 at a cost of $5M, and went public in 1985 at a small $30M offering.
-Costco’s model was profitable almost immediately—the membership fee revenue alone covered most operating costs, allowing them to operate on razor-thin margins from the beginning.
+Costco’s first warehouse opened in 1983 at a cost of $5M, and went public in 1985 with a small $30M offering.
+Costco’s model was profitable almost immediately—the membership fee revenue covered most of the fixed costs, allowing them to operate on razor-thin product-margins from the beginning.
 Their expansion was largely funded through operational cash flow rather than massive external financing rounds.

 Southwest’s initial financing was remarkably modest for an airline.
-Founded in 1967, they started with $560,000 in initial capital from investors, including Rollin King, Herb Kelleher, and a small group of Texas business people.
+Founded in 1967, they started with $560,000 in initial capital.
 They began operations in 1971 with just three aircraft serving three cities.
 Southwest’s ability to turn a profit quickly allowed it to fund most of its expansion through earnings rather than heavy external financing.

 bear scale